This is a gear review about the Sea to Summit Ember Quilt range in 2022.

 When it comes to improvements, I would like to see a better system for attaching the quilt to mats.
 Other lightweight quilts use a much better system.
 And a larger lofting bag would be good but really that is only a very small thing to add to the wish list.

 Overall, the Sea to Summit Ember range of backpacking quilts is improving all the time.
 As part of a quality lightweight sleep system, this quilt would be great, especially in the warmer months.
 When it is colder, it might be better to look at a mummy sleeping bag.

 Sea to Summit Ember Quilts are some of the best quality and lightest weight available.
 The Ember Quilt has good weather resistance and a very good warmth-to-weight ratio.

 Yes, All the down used in the Ember Quilts from Sea to Summit is ethically sourced down that can be traced as responsibly sourced.

 The author, Brad McCartney from BikeHikeSafari is a small independent adventurer and outdoor gear tester who owns and runs BikeHikeSafari.com.

-BikeHikeSafari is not part of a large blog network like many other outdoor gear review site and all reviews on this site are independent and honest reviews of outdoor products by the author.
+BikeHikeSafari is not part of a large blog network like many other outdoor gear review sites and all reviews on this site are independent and honest reviews of outdoor products by the author.

-The author, Brad McCartney is a very experienced triple crown thru hiker, adventurer and bike tourer having spent 1000s of nights sleeping in a tent and sleeping bag (Read more).
-He also used to manage an outdoor retail store and is very experienced on what is important when using and testing gear for reviews like this.
+The author, Brad McCartney is a very experienced triple crown thru-hiker, adventurer, and bike tourer having spent 1000s of nights sleeping in a tent and sleeping bag (Read more).
+He also used to manage an outdoor retail store and is very experienced in what is important when using and testing gear for reviews like this.